Custom Packaging Design Solutions

-Axis has a fully staffed, highly equipped Design department that can engineer a custom box structure, corrugated display, point of purchase or retail ready packaging.
+Axis has a fully staffed, highly equipped Design department that can engineer custom packaging design solutions, corrugated display, point of purchase or retail-ready packaging.
 Our consultative approach to evaluating and analyzing your carton or display needs including new designs or re-designs of existing boxes that will better accommodate your particular size and load specifications, weight, crush testing and shipping requirements.

 At Axis Corrugated Container, we aim to deliver solutions that meet all of our customers’ box and container needs.
 That’s why our design department is fully staffed and highly equipped with everything we need to engineer a custom box structure, corrugated display, point-of-purchase or retail-ready packaging, or any other corrugated product someone may want.